-Before reading some of the lovely testimonials my workshops, I would like to point out that five people who have been on one of my workshops had photographs shortlisted for the 2016 Pink Lady Food Photographer of the Year Awards.
+Before presenting some of the lovely testimonials for my workshops, I would like to point out that five of my workshop participants have had photographs shortlisted for the 2016 Pink Lady Food Photographer of the Year awards.
 Coincidence?
 I'll let you decide.

-"Tim helped me remember that I love photography and that I love being a photographer…." – Bill Denman Bennet, Charleston SC, US
+"Tim helped me remember that I love photography and that I love being a photographer ... " – Bill Denman Bennet, Charleston, SC, USA

-"Bulgaria is a beautiful country and Tim is an excellent communicator .
+"Bulgaria is a beautiful country and Tim is an excellent communicator.
 The workshop was fun and hard work and I went away with more knowledge and confidence.
-Highly recommended." – Katheleen Brown, Cumbria, UK
+Highly recommended." – Kathleen Brown, Cumbria, UK

 And read what Jenn Oliver of the influential 'Jenn Cuisine' blog had to say HERE.

 "I can hardly believe it's been more than two weeks since The Food photography workshop in Andalucia, Spain with photographer and very patient teacher, Tim Clinch.
 The workshop was one of the best creative experiences I've ever had.
 Tim was able to convey reams of information about using light, handling a camera, staging an image and post editing for the best results.
 He did it in a way that was always encouraging, clear and understandable.